CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 <img src="../../assets/install/shellmini_1a.PNG"/>

-## Step 2
+## Step 3 - Install PINGInstaller

 {: .g2k }
 > Installing PINGInstaller in the `base` environment will only download the PINGInstaller package and make no further changes.

-A package called [PINGInstaller](https://github.com/CameronBodine/PINGInstaller) is used to install and setup PINGMapper.
-We will install `PINGInstaller` with the following command and pressing `Enter`:
+[PINGInstaller](https://github.com/CameronBodine/PINGInstaller) is the recommended tool for installing and setting up `PINGMapper`.
+Install `PINGInstaller` with the following command and press `Enter`:

 ```bash
 pip install pinginstaller -U